 Future routine work will consist of periodic field checks of each monitoring system and remote retrieval of recorded pressure measurement data using the In-Situ Inc. TROLL® Link telemetry system and ISI Data Center.
-Replacement of the existing In-Situ Inc. TROLL® Link telemetry systems due to modernization of the In-Situ telemetry platform and eventual phase-out of the TROLL® Link systems, as referenced in the 2021 4M Project Summary Report, is no longer planned for 2023.
-In-Situ has delayed the release of the satellite telemetry VuLink® systems indefinitely.
-This is not a problem for the foreseeable future as the existing telemetry systems remain robust, and In-Situ will continue to service and sell the TROLL® Link telemetry systems.
-COGCC staff will schedule an inspection and testing of all wellhead components and instruments during 2023 when all monitoring well sites are safely accessible and replacement equipment, as needed, has been procured.
+ECMC staff will schedule an inspection and testing of all wellhead components and instruments during 2024 when all monitoring well sites are safely accessible and replacement equipment, as needed, has been procured.
 Specifically, all site instrumentation enclosure desiccants will be replaced, as required annually.
-Also, the lower pressure transducers at Basin Creek #1 and Fosset Gulch #2 will be replaced, as well as replacing the stolen stock panels around the wells at Highway 151.
+Also, to regain data collection after malfunctions, the lower pressure transducers and cables at Basin Creek #1 and Fosset Gulch #1 and #2 will be replaced, and the upper pressure transducer and cable will be replaced at Wagon Gulch #2.